 - Demonstrate excellence and innovation in reaching out to the community with NFPA materials.

 The Educator of the Year receives:

-- Paid registration to attend the NFPA Conference and Expo.
+- Paid registration to attend the 2022 NFPA Conference & Expo

 - The local fire department or the fire marshal’s office receives a $1,000 donation to support public education activities.